sojida/Design-Patterns-JS/Creational_Design_Pattern/Abstract_Factory_Pattern/AnimalMaker/README.md

 - implements the Animal interface

 Client
-- implemets the inteface to wherby a object and create other objects
+- implements the inteface wherby an object can create other objects

 ## UML Class Diagram
 ![alt vehicleFactory](../umls/AM_CL_UML.png)